hargunoberoi/neogpt/notes.md

 [2025-05-29 13:42:54]

 Done!
 Wohoo!
 This was not as hard as I imagined, and the code is much shorter too!
 Super pleased!

+[2025-05-29 13:58:00]

+Exercise 2 somewhat finally makes sense, but I still am not clear how to implement it.

+I am making a strategic decision to not focus on it right now because I want to tackle other parts, especially the third problem which is somewhat related to training GPT-2.

+Focusing on that seems to be more useful at the moment, but for a later time, I need to get a little more comfortable with pytorch.